You are listening to the Sean Hannity Radio Show Podcast.

 But if I did see the intent, I would say prosecute to the full extent of the law.

-Well, I mean it'd be good to start with the grand jury.
+Well, I mean, it'd be good to start with the grand jury.

 I mean, you and I both know that's how you start.

-Plus, the intent is not, as you lawyers know, this isn't about intent to do wrongdoing, it's intent to commit the acts that constitute the crime.
+Plus, the intent is not, as you lawyers know, this isn't about intent to do wrongdoing.

 And she clearly did.

-In fact, one of them was not even intenting, you don't even have to have uh the men the mensrea of normal criminality, gross negligence is the standard for the criminality on the one stat.
+In fact, one of them was not even intent to, you don't even have to have the mensrea of normal criminality.

-Which comey said she committed.
+Which Comey said she committed.

 Well, he used the word extreme recklessness.